All posts by weblio PH

 PART D_2

-3. Do you agree with the moral of the story?
+3. Do you agree with what the Mother told the young Mouse?
 Why or why not?

 REVIEW AND FEEDBACK